ice-engineering/Test-Onboarding/Azure Sentinel/Azure Sentinel Playbooks/InitialTriage/readme.md

-Description: Azure Sentinel playbook to automate the initial incident response.
+Description: Azure Sentinel playbook to automate the initial incident response:

+• Identity if the IP address were previously used throughout the cloud tenant
+• Request Virus Total Check for the IP address
+• Review Azure Sentinel Entity Behaviour Analytics
+• Request IP Quality Score
+• Request HIBP results for the email address

+SOC team will be sent an email to approve or reject the email to close the Sentinel incident if identified as False Positive.

 Permissions required: